gumaerc-testorg/14.01-fall-2018/content/resources/lec-6-costs.md

 Description
 -----------

 This lecture continues the discussion on producer theory and short run and long run cost curves.
-See [Handout 6]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{< resource_link e4635a41-3517-f55c-518f-491dae1f8f0a "Handout 6" >}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber